robinmattern/FRDocs_dev01-robin/Setup/fr0306_Setup-Website-SSL-Ubuntu.md

 ![BitVise Browse your website](./images/fr0306-10_Ubuntu-Bitvise-Browse-your-website.png "BitVise Browse your website")

 ----
-### 9. Modify simpleApp.conf to use your new URL 0:05
+### 9. Modify formr-xxx-00.com_all-apps.conf to use your new URL 0:05
 ----
 1. Open Bitvise
 2. Load Profile: Vultr-FormR0-nimda.tlp